signetlabdei/ns3-mmwave-antenna/src/antenna/doc/source/antenna-design.rst

 :math:`\theta`.

 -------------------------
-UniformPlanarArray
+PhasedArrayModel
 -------------------------

-The class UniformPlanarArray implements the antenna model described in 3GPP TR 38.901 [38901]_, which is used by the classes ThreeGppSpectrumPropagationLossModel and ThreeGppChannelModel.
+The class PhasedArrayModel implements the antenna model described in 3GPP TR 38.901 [38901]_, which is used by the classes ThreeGppSpectrumPropagationLossModel and ThreeGppChannelModel.
-Each instance of this class models an isotropic rectangular antenna array composed
-of a single panel with NxM elements, where N is the number of rows and M is the number of columns, configurable through the attributes "NumRows" and "NumColumns".
+Each instance of this class models an isotropic rectangular antenna array composed of a single panel with NxM elements, where N is the number of rows and M is the number of columns, configurable through the attributes "NumRows" and "NumColumns".
 The radiation pattern of the antenna elements follows the model specified in Sec.
 7.3 of 3GPP TR 38.901; only vertical polarization is considered (i.e., :math:`{\zeta = 0}`).